Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Saket Kalia - Barclays Capital, Inc.

-Hey guys, thanks for taking my questions here.
+Hey, guys, thanks for taking my questions here.
 I joined a few minutes late, so apologies if these were already asked.
-Maybe first for you Dan, on the prepared remarks we called out the Cablevision and Roku wins in the quarter.
+Maybe first for you, Dan, in the prepared remarks we called out the Cablevision and Roku wins in the quarter.
 Can you talk to whether those benefited the Mobile business or Mobile revenues at all here in the second quarter?

-And just maybe broadly speaking can you remind us how the revenue models for these types of customers in that smart home vertical work mechanically?
+And just maybe broadly speaking, can you remind us how the revenue models for these types of customers in that smart home vertical work mechanically?

 Daniel David Tempesta - Nuance Communications, Inc.

 Sure.
 I think those two were just bookings, and they didn't contribute to the revenues this quarter.

 The smart home can work in a number of ways.
-It can work with an active user per month and so if a person uses the system, then we'll get paid per month for that usage.
-It can work on a per device approach so, but it's usually transactional based on usage.
+It can work with an active user per month.
+And so if a person uses the system, then we'll get paid per month for that usage.
+It can work on a per device approach.
+So but it's usually transactional based on usage.

 Saket Kalia - Barclays Capital, Inc.

 Got it.
 That's helpful.
-And then maybe from my follow-up for you, Paul.
-Paul, you mentioned in response to another question the strong performance in Dragon Medical One, we certainly see it in the bookings commentary in Healthcare.
+And then maybe for my follow-up for you, Paul.
+Paul, you mentioned in response to another question the strong performance in Dragon Medical One.
+We certainly see it in the bookings commentary in Healthcare.
 Can you just talk qualitatively about where this is coming from?
 I mean we've got such dominant share in that vertical – in that market.
-So, is the success with Dragon Medical One coming from winning new customers, is it taking share, maybe upgrading existing customers?
+So is the success with Dragon Medical One coming from winning new customers, is it taking share, maybe upgrading existing customers?
 How do you think about the robust performance there?

 Paul A. Ricci - Nuance Communications, Inc.

 I think we are converting existing customers around a broader vision of integrated clinical documentation based on cloud platform.
 I think we are winning new customers, some of whom are competitive customers.
-And I think, we are expanding more successfully into the middle market.
+And I think we are expanding more successfully into the middle market.
 I think it's a combination of those three things.

 Saket Kalia - Barclays Capital, Inc.

 Got it.
-It's very helpful.
+That's very helpful.
 Thanks very much, guys.

 Operator